 What provisions are in place for our able, gifted and talented learners?

 AGT provision is evidenced most strongly through the outstanding classroom provision in all subjects.
 Students are challenged, stretched and extended in every lesson by developmental ‘bright sparks’ tasks, and are encouraged to develop their creativity, independence and communication.
-AGT students are encouraged to take up leadership positions within the school and are offered the opportunity to do so through peer mentoring, the prefect system (currently in development), the school council and the Sixth Form Senate.
+AGT students are encouraged to take up leadership positions within the school and are offered the opportunity to do so through peer mentoring, the prefect system, the school council and the Sixth Form Senate.

 Students are also offered the ability to develop their gifts and talents and aspire to future success through a range of enrichment activities, these include visits to universities, entrance into academic competitions, participation in the York Independent- State School Partnership (ISSP) events, subject specific visits with an AGT focus, external speakers and participation in student leadership across the school.
 Archbishop Holgate’s School is a member of the Independent State School Partnership, this provides collaborative working with state and private schools across the city to offer a range of AGT experiences, including studying GCSE Latin and GCSE Astronomy.

 The progress of all students is monitored rigorously through whole school systems and communicated to parents through the student planner and formal reporting.
 The Assistant Head with responsibility for AGT also monitors the progress of AGT students across their range of subjects providing intervention and action plans for those students at risk of underachieving.